 In May 2019, students traveled to Germany to study barriers and benefits of acculturation and integration for recent refugees, and participate in live interviews with refugees to capture their perceptions and life stories.
 Stories were videotaped and edited into an online storytelling project, giving a global voice to cultural boundary conditions.
 The first week was spent at our partner university, the University of Applied Sciences in Aschaffenburg, attending workshops on intercultural cooperation and communication, and visiting with local refugee institutions; discussing goals with director of refugee services; planning interviews; and recruiting participants.
 The second week was spent conducting interviews, exploring the countryside, including side trips to castles in Heidelberg, Mespelbrunn & Wuertzburg.

 Italy, Macedonia, and Greece

-Students explored a large scale international art exhibition in Venice, Italy, where they stayed for five days, providing ample time to explore this unique city.
-Then travelled to Macedonia and Greece to discover the relationship of art and cultural identity in these two fascinating and ancient countries.
+In May 2019, MSUB students explored a large scale international art exhibition in Venice, Italy, where they stayed for five days, providing ample time to explore this unique city.
+Then traveled to Macedonia and Greece to discover the relationship of art and cultural identity in these two fascinating and ancient countries.
 Visited a working artist studio in Macedonia and had the opportunity to work alongside world-famous Macedonian artist Igor Josifov.
 Gained first-person perspective on how artists communicate a global message from their local history.

-A two-week intensive immersion in language and culture study located in Salamanca, Spain coordinated with our partner school Letra Hispanica.
-Included in the two weeks of instruction in Spanish was 20 hours of instruction; a homestay with a family; guided historical tours of the region; and cultural activities organized by the school.
+MSUB students participated in a May 2019 two-week intensive immersion in language and culture study located in Salamanca, Spain coordinated with our partner school Letra Hispanica.
+Included in the two weeks of instruction in Spanish was 20 hours of instruction, a homestay with a family, guided historical tours of the region, and cultural activities organized by the school.